We should view obesity in pets as an act of causing unnecessary suffering in the same way as starving an animal.

 Dogs under 2 years old fared little better with 37% overweight and 3% obese.
 Obesity is a life threatening ailment and can lead to a variety of conditions such as shortened lifespan, heart disease, kidney and respiratory problems, strain on joints, arthritis and diabetes.

-If the situation is so serious why do we not treat the problem more seriously?
+If the situation is so serious why do we not treat pet obesity more seriously?

 None of the publicity asks the vital question of whether we should consider the act of over-feeding a pet as an act of causing unnecessary suffering or cruelty particularly when it reaches the point of preventing the animal from enjoying its natural behaviours and functioning as a normal dog or cat.